data-science-on-aws/data-science-on-aws/README.md

 _Please logout of all AWS Console sessions in all browser tabs._

 ## 2. Login to the Workshop Portal (aka Event Engine)

-_Note:  At the start of the workshop, we will provide each of your with a personalized link to your specific Workshop Portal environment._
+**If you are registered on Eventbrite, you will review a link to the Workshop 1 hour before the event.
+The email will come through Eventbrite.**

 ![Event Engine Dashboard](img/event-engine-dashboard.png)